-The results of this study found that entrepreneurship education has a positive and significant influence, both on entrepreneurial motivation and on the entrepreneurial attitude of the family business in the culinary sector during COVID-19 pandemic, and entrepreneurial attitudes have a positive and significant influence on the motivation to entrepreneurship in the culinary sector family business during COVID-19 pandemic.
-The results of this study also show that entrepreneurship education has a positive and significant effect on entrepreneurial motivation moderated by the entrepreneurial attitude of the family business in the culinary sector during COVID-19 pandemic.
+The results of this study found that entrepreneurship education has a positive and significant influence, both on entrepreneurial motivation and on the entrepreneurial attitude of the family business in the culinary sector during COVID-19 pandemic, and entrepreneurial attitudes have a positive and significant influence on the notivation to entrepreneurship in the culinary sector family business during COVID-19 pandemic.
+The results of this study also show that entrepreneurship education has a positive and p

-The findings of this study confirm that entrepreneurship education in the family that can be seen from optimizing the transfer of tacit knowledge and explicit knowledge which cover recognizing opportunities, evaluating opportunities, initiating opportunities, and the entrepreneurial organization of the family business in the culinary sector during COVID-19 pandemic has a positive and significant effect on entrepreneurial attitudes reflected through the tendency to react positively to the entrepreneurial process that occur in the culinary sector family business during COVID-19 Pandemic, and it also has a positive and significant effect on entrepreneurial motivation as seen from extrinsic rewards, freedom/autonomy, intrinsic rewards and family safety, either directly or indirectly.
+The findings of this study confirm that entrepreneurship education in the family that can be seen from optimizing the transfer of tacit knowledge and explicit knowledge which cover recognizing opportunities evaluating opportunities, initiating opportunities, and the entrepreneurial organization of the family business in the culinary sector during COVID-19 pandemic has a positive and significant effect on entrepreneurial attitudes reflected through the tendency to react positively to the entrepreneurial process that occur in the culinary sector family business during COVID-19 Pandemic, and it also has a positive and significant effect on entrepreneurial motivation as seen from extrinsic rewards, freedom/autonomy, intrinsic rewards and family safety, either directly or indirectly.
 So based on these findings, entrepreneurship education in the family needs to be optimized, especially in creating explicit knowledge, so that it is able to maintain the sustainability of family businesses during COVID-19 pandemic through the growth of positive attitudes in entrepreneurship.